 Tall Grass & Weeds Facts at a Glance

-Tall grass says no one cares about the property and neighborhood, inviting crime and vandalism.
+Tall grass is an indicator that no one cares about their property or neighborhood, and is therefore an inviting crime and vandalism opportunity.

 Rats and other animals that cause health issues can live in tall grass.

 "Tall Grass & Weeds" is defined as grass, weeds, bushes, vines, poison ivy, poison oak, or any other foreign growth, other than trees, ornamental shrubbery, flowers and garden vegetables.
 Tall weeds detract from the appearance of the neighborhood.
 Undesirable wildlife like rats and mice use the unmown lawn for hiding places and habitat, and these animals may carry disease.
 Lastly, unmown grass tells passers by that no one cares about the property, which may invite criminal activity.

 If you happen to notice a yard in your neighborhood with tall grass or weeds approaching 12 inches in height covering some or most of the lot, this issue needs to be resolved as quickly as possible to protect the health, safety, and welfare of the community.
 You have the option of offering to assist your neighbor with their yard, or you can contact Neighborhood Services for Enforcement assistance.